Epicureanism: Friendship

 Epicurus laid great emphasis on developing friendships as the basis of a satisfying life.
 The avoidance or freedom from hardship and fear is ideal to the Epicureans.
-While this avoidance or freedom could conceivably be achieved through political means it was insisted by Epicurus that involvement in politics would not release one from fear and he advised against a life of politics.
+While this avoidance or freedom could conceivably be achieved through political means, it was insisted by Epicurus that involvement in politics would not release one from fear and he advised against a life of politics.
 Epicurus also discouraged contributing to political society by starting a family, as the benefits of a wife and children are outweighed by the trouble brought about by having a family.
-Instead Epicurus encouraged a formation of a community of friends outside the traditional political state.
+Instead, Epicurus encouraged the formation of a community of friends outside the traditional political state.
 This community of virtuous friends would focus on internal affairs and justice.
-However, Epicureanism is adaptable to circumstance as is the Epicurean approach to politics.
+However, Epicureanism is adaptable to circumstance, as is the Epicurean approach to politics.
 The same approaches will not always work in protection from pain and fear.
-In some situations it will be more beneficial to have a family and in other situations it will be more beneficial to participate in politics.
+In some situations, it will be more beneficial to have a family, and in other situations, it will be more beneficial to participate in politics.
 It is ultimately up to the Epicurean to analyse their circumstance and take whatever action befits the situation.

 Death

 Epicureanism rejects immortality.
 It believes in the soul, but suggests that the soul is mortal and material, just like the body.
 Epicurus rejected any possibility of an afterlife, while still contending that one need not fear death: "Death is nothing to us; for that which is dissolved, is without sensation, and that which lacks sensation is nothing to us."
-From this doctrine arose the Epicurean Epitaph: Non fui, fui, non sum, non curo ("I was not; I have been; I am not; I do not mind."), which is inscribed on the gravestones of his followers and seen on many ancient gravestones of the Roman Empire.
+From this doctrine arose the Epicurean Epitaph: Non fui, fui, non sum, non curo ("I was not; I was; I am not; I do not care."), which is inscribed on the gravestones of his followers and seen on many ancient gravestones of the Roman Empire.